 But if you consider one of the Galaxy Note 10.1's biggest consumer target groups, a budding graphic designer could get more out of this screen than your average joe with a Retina infatuation ever could.
 Not to mention, if the Galaxy Note 10.1 did have, say, 1920 x 1200 resolution, then Samsung would surely have had to give it a bigger battery, which would have made for a considerably heftier tablet...

-We handed the Galaxy Note 10.1 over to our graphic designer to see what she thought of the stylus and how well it interacts with the tablet and the featured apps, S Note and Photoshop Touch.
+We handed the Galaxy Note 10.1 over to our graphic designer to see what she thought of the stylus and how well it interacts with the featured apps such as S Note and Photoshop Touch.

 If you've already used Samsung mobile devices, especially the Galaxy Note I and II, then you're on familiar ground here.
 If you're new to this world, then here's what to expect.